jm1021/churchofjesuschrist/_posts/2022-12-18-christmas.md

 ### Christmas Day Traditions
 > Break off into groups of 1, 2, 4 ponder and discuss traditions on Christmas Day with each other: [Less Conspicuous Gifts](https://www.churchofjesuschrist.org/media/video/2021-12-1010-michelle-d-craig?lang=eng).
 Think about how to add admonition from Stake Presidency to your traditions.
 Come back and share...
-- Christmas Story
 - Christmas Music
-- Christmas Gifts and Giving
 - Christmas Foods
+- Christmas Decorations
+- Christmas Gifts
-- Family Dinner
+- Christmas Dinner
+- Christmas Story
 - ...

 ### Transition Old Testament to New Testament